marketing

 The sequential steps a user takes from first encountering your app to completing a desired action, with measurable drop-off rates at each stage.

-A conversion funnel maps the user journey from initial awareness to a target action (download, purchase, subscription).
-Each step in the funnel has a measurable conversion rate, and users drop off at every stage.
+A conversion funnel maps the user journey from initial awareness to a target action such as a download, purchase, or subscription.
+Each step carries a measurable conversion rate, and users drop off at every stage.

 App Store Conversion Funnel